 - Collaboration – Working with each individual employee and across departments to ensure passwords are unique, as secure as possible and never shared with colleagues.
 Close partnerships between tech and people departments will drive robust password changes, strict access limitations, antivirus adoption and data compliance regardless of new hires, abrupt employee exits or security compromises.

 Need Cyber Security professionals to protect your business?
-Templeton have 25 years’ experience finding niche tech skill sets – here’s how we can help.
+Templeton has 26 years of experience finding niche tech skill sets – here’s how we can help.

 Engaging Employees in New Virtual and Remote Processes

 Chief Digital and Information Officer at KPMG, Manish Tomar, provides insight into the successful digital transformation at the consultancy firm: ‘Change is difficult, especially during a time like this.
-CIOs need to be engaged with their business to make sure changes to people, processes, tools, and technologies are directly aligned to their business goals.
-Change isn’t just about IT: it involves the entire organization.
-CIOs need to work with other leaders to understand the organization’s culture and how its objectives are evolving.’
+CIOs need to be engaged with their business to make sure changes to people, processes, tools, and technologies are directly aligned with their business goals.
+Change isn’t just about IT: it involves the entire organisation.
+CIOs need to work with other leaders to understand the organisation’s culture and how its objectives are evolving.’

 Levelling Up Employee Engagement for True Equality & Inclusivity

-Microsoft have committed to implementing a hybrid working model for each UK and US campus.
-In addition to building dedicated hybrid meeting spaces, the tech giant is offering flexible working hours for those working remotely, without necessary approval from managers.
+Microsoft has committed to implementing a hybrid working model for each UK and US campus.
+In addition to building dedicated hybrid meeting spaces, the tech giant is offering flexible working hours for those working remotely without the necessary approval from managers.
 Microsoft will cover expenses for those working from home to ensure employees have all the tech equipment and resources they need.

-A lack of physical presence need not make employees feel absent from their companies or disconnected to colleagues.
-Regularly highlighting the achievements of remote teams alongside those of permanent workers, in company emails, calls and meetings, will reinforce the value of remote employees across the business.
+A lack of physical presence need not make employees feel absent from their companies or disconnected from colleagues.
+Regularly highlighting the achievements of remote teams alongside those of permanent workers in company emails, calls, and meetings will reinforce the value of remote employees across the business.